danny-stack/clip_finetune/readme.md

 ## Overview

 The project fine-tunes the `clip-vit-base-patch32` model on an Indo-fashion dataset to improve its performance on fashion-specific image-text matching tasks.
-We implement various training optimizations including:

-- Mixed precision training
-- Gradient accumulation
-- Early stopping
-- Learning rate scheduling
-- Vision and text encoder backbone freezing
+The data we use:

+**Image**: "./indo-fashion-dataset/versions/15/images/"
+**Text**: "product_title" in the json files

 ## Performance Metrics